TinyChipHub/ESP-Miner-TCH/readme.md

 ## Administration

 The firmware hosts a small web server on port 80 for administrative purposes.
-Once the Bitaxe device is connected to the local network, the admin web front end may be accessed via a web browser connected to the same network at `http://<IP>`, replacing `IP` with the LAN IP address of the Bitaxe device, or `http://bitaxe`, provided your network supports mDNS configuration.
+Once the Bitaxe [miner](https://tinychiphub.com/collections/home-miner) is connected to the local network, the admin web front end may be accessed via a web browser connected to the same network at `http://<IP>`, replacing `IP` with the LAN IP address of the Bitaxe device, or `http://bitaxe`, provided your network supports mDNS configuration.

 ### Recovery